 (1) Section 5(a)(vi) is amended by deleting in the seventh line thereof ", or becoming capable at such time of being declared,".

 (2){ The term “Cross Default” shall exclude any default that results solely from: (1) wire transfer difficulties; (2) an administrative or operational error or omission (so long as sufficient funds are available); or (3) the general lack of availability, by reason of exchange controls or other similar government action, of the currency in which the Specified Indebtedness is denominated.
 The preceding sentence shall apply only if (A) funds were available to such party, any Credit Support Provider of such party, or any applicable Specified Entity of such party, as the case may be, to enable the party to make the relevant payment when due, and (B) the party makes the relevant payment within three (3) Local Business Days after such transfer difficulties have been corrected, the error or omission has been discovered, or such currency becomes available.
+[ENRON TO CONSIDER]

 (3) "Specified Indebtedness" shall have the meaning specified in Section 14 of this Agreement.